bhisaac/5eFP/5eFP-SRD.md

 > **Other Game Systems**
 >
 >> When you use your dedication to activate Survival, the GM indicates the direction and position (if within view) of your current focused objective on the map.
 For example, a player might activate Survival when faced with three mysterious doors.
 The GM reveals the door leading to the player's current quest.
 How your character knows this is connected with their class abilities, skills, and game features.
 Healers might receive divine inspiration to determine the result.
 Mages might use divination magic to determine the result.
 Scoundrels might use knowledge, cunning, or preternatural awareness to determine the result.
 Warriors might use knowledge, survival skills, or gut instincts to determine the result.

-**Survival in Real Life (RL).** _Survival starts with recognizing that you don’t have all the answers and that achieving goals requires embracing the unknown and the courage to get lost once in a while.
-While plans and routes are important, adaptability is needed to navigate unexpected events.
-Dedicating Survival can help lead you to undiscovered paths and solutions.
-Focus on your goals but remain receptive to what life brings, as it may hold the necessary answers.
-Arriving (somewhere) or receiving (something) might require you to first surrender to not knowing exactly how you will arrive or how you will receive.
-You don't need to know how it will happen to receive the benefits it provides._

 # Backgrounds